When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Do I Really Need to Prewash Baby Clothes?

-Yes, we recommend prewashing baby clothes before their first use.
-New clothes can have chemicals or irritants from the manufacturing process, so washing them ensures they are clean and gentle for your baby’s sensitive skin.
+Yes, we strongly recommend washing baby clothes before the first use.
+Warehouses are dusty, and clothes often contain chemical residues like formaldehyde from the manufacturing process.
+A quick wash ensures they are safe for your baby’s delicate skin.

 Should You Wash Baby Clothes In Warm or Cold Water?